joaco-sy/wso2apim-project/documentation/Eng-doc/keycloak-idm.md

-# Configuracion de Keycloak como Identity Provider en WSO2 API Manager
+# Configuration of Keycloak as Identity Provider in WSO2 API Manager

-Este instructivo le guiará en el proceso de configuración de Keycloak como Identity Provider para la implementación en la aplicación WSO2 API Manager.
+This guide will guide you through the process of configuring Keycloak as an Identity Provider for implementation in the WSO2 API Manager application.

-> Todos los nombres utilizados en este instructivo pueden ser adaptados para cada deploy dependiendo del ambiente en el que se vaya a utilizar.
+> All names used in this guide can be adapted for each deployment depending on the environment in which it will be used.

 [[_TOC_]]

 ---

 <details>
-<summary> imagenes a configurar</summary>
+<summary>Images to configure</summary>

 ![config keycloak idm](../img/config-keycloak-identity-5.png)
 ![config keycloak idm](../img/config-keycloak-identity-6.png)